jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

 * [Enable webcam passthrough in VirtualBox](https://scribles.net/using-webcam-in-virtualbox-guest-os-on-windows-host/)

 * For troubleshooting the following commands can be used.
 The last two roslaunch commands in the previous section run combinations of the commands down below.
-The *camera_motion_device.launch* command corresponds to all three commands below and the *camera_motion.launch* command corresponds to the top two commands.
+The *camera_motion_device.launch* command corresponds to all three commands below.
+The *camera_motion.launch* command corresponds to the top two commands.
   ```
   rosrun swift_moveit_config tracking.py
   rosrun swift_moveit_config moving.py